VariantEffect/MaveDB/DEPLOYMENT.md

 export MAVEDB_DB_USER=mave_admin
 export MAVEDB_DB_PASSWORD="<a secure password>" export MAVEDB_DB_NAME=mavedb

-# Production only settings
 export MAVEDB_RELEASE_TAG=latest

-# Database restore
 export MAVEDB_DUMP_FILE="mavedb_2020_07_28.dump"

-# Nginx SSL certs (absolute path)
-export MAVEDB_SSL_CERTS_DIR="$PWD/docker/nginx/ssl"
 ```

+You can use `direnv` to automatically export these when you `cd` into the git repository, or place them in your
+`~/.bash_profile`.
+If using `direnv`, copy and rename this file to `.envrc`.
+Make the appropriate changes to your
+password, release tag and database backup file variables.

 ### Nginx
 If you have SSL certificates available for MaveDB, name them `mavedb.cert` and `mavedb.key`.
-Place these in any directory
+Place these in
-(default is `docker/nginx/ssl/`) and set the environment variable `MAVEDB_SSL_CERTS_DIR` in your `.envrc`.
-A template
-conf file has been placed under `docker/nginx/nginx.conf`.
-Copy this file into the root directory and customise as
+`docker/nginx/ssl/`.
+A default conf file has been placed under `docker/nginx/nginx-default.conf`.
+Copy this file into
-needed, such as specifying additional SSL options.
-It has been pre-configured to proxy pass incoming requests to the
+the same directory and rename it to `nginx.conf` and customise as needed, such as specifying additional SSL options.
+It
+has been pre-configured to proxy pass incoming requests to the nginx container to the Django application running via
-nginx container to the Django application running via the `app` container.
-This file will be mounted into the nginx
-container upon starting up.
+the `app` container.
+This file will be mounted into the nginx container upon starting up.

 ### Postgres
 You can restore a previous database dump file when creating the Postgres container for the first time (or the first time
 that docker-compose up is called.).
 If you do have one, copy it to `docker/postgres/dumps/`, then set the `MAVEDB_DUMP_FILE`
-environment variable in your `.envrc` file to this file name (just the file name, not path).
-If you want to perform another
+environment variable in your shell profile or `.envrc` file to point to this file name (just the file name, not path).
-restore, you will have to delete the container, image and database volume.
+If you want to perform another restore, you will have to delete the container, image and database volume.

-### Conclusion
-Copy this file to a new file called `.envrc` which will be sourced by `direnv` on entering the directory to start the
-docker-compose service.
-Manually source it if you are not using `direnv`.

 ## Settings file